mprinc/JsonTransform/README.md

 	* triggering side actions on dataflow triggers

 ### Scenarios
-Let observe some examples on the following JSON-object:
+Let's observe some examples on the following JSON-object:

     {
     "data":{